-As a Consultant, Alex helps organizations navigate and sustain complex change.
+As a Senior Consultant, Alex helps organizations navigate and sustain complex change.
 Prior to his work at Kotter, Alex worked with organizations in a legal capacity and as a consultant in areas of negotiations, restructuring, mergers and acquisitions, and regulatory compliance.
 As an advocate in the International Justice Mission’s Office of the General Counsel, Alex researches issues of modern-day slavery and human trafficking.
 Alex graduated from St. Norbert College with a Bachelor of Arts in Political Science and is a Juris Doctor from Valparaiso University School of Law.

 Alex is based out of the Cambridge, MA office.